Praise for The Subversive Copy Editor

-“Saller writes with wisdom and a great generosity of spirit in this singular survival guide to the copy editor’s trade. . . .
-An ideal complement to any style guide: practical, relentlessly supportive and full of ed-head laughs.” —Publishers Weekly, Online Pick of the Week, starred review
+“Saller writes with wisdom and a great generosity of spirit. . . .
+An ideal complement to any style guide: practical, relentlessly supportive and full of ed-head laughs.”

 In encouraging copy editors to resist compulsions, banish insecurities, and develop habits of carefulness, transparency, and flexibility, my mission is to show them not how to copyedit, but how to survive while doing so.